zinc-collective/www.zinc.coop/src/contributing.md

 ## How can I contribute...

-### Features?
+### Features or requests?

-Gaps between what a Contributor _wishes_ a product did and what it does is a _feature_.
+Gaps between what a Contributor _wishes_ a product did and what it does is a _missing feature_.
 Small, incremental features with clear use cases are the easiest and fastest to build.

 Contributors are encouraged to [create a feature requests in the issue tracker][issue-tracker].